sylvainbx/rust-book-fr/FRENCH/src/ch05-00-structs.md

 <!-- # Using Structs to Structure Related Data -->

-# Utiliser les structures pour structurer des données associées
+# Utiliser les structures pour structurer des données apparentées

 <!--
 A *struct*, or *structure*, is a custom data type that lets you name and